jfl4rendo/Capstone/Documentation.md

 | Server Example   | Ethernet           | 192.168.0.104+     | 255.255.255.224 | 192.168.0.98      | Example Server in Servers VLAN                  |
 | Wireless Access Point | Ethernet/Wireless  | 192.168.1.10      | 255.255.255.0   | 192.168.1.2       | Wireless AP in Wireless VLAN     |
 ## Running-Configs
-These are the running-configs for the devices used:
+These are the configurations for the routers and switches that were used:

 ### Gateway Router Configuration